StrongMind/culture/tech_sessions/mobbing.md

 *"The basic concept of mob programming is simple: the entire team works as a team together on one task at the time.
 That is: one team – one (active) keyboard – one screen (projector of course)" -- Marcus Hammarberg*

+All the brilliant minds working on:
+* the same thing
+* at the same time
+* in the same space
+* on the same computer

 Mobbing is a technique used in small teams to involve the whole team with problem solving.

 The style of Mobbing that I have witnessed to have the most success works like this :